What are good sources of demographic and socioeconomic information for states, counties, and cities?

 Wisconsin Food Security Project

 Localized information about the food security infrastructure in Wisconsin.
-Users can create custom maps, community profiles, and charts.
-Selected data are also downloadable.
-The project promotes food security by helping planners and policymakers identify strengths and gaps in their communities, and by helping service providers and individuals and families to locate food-related resources.
-The project is a collaboration between the University of Wisconsin–Madison School of Human Ecology and UW Extension Family Living Programs.
+Users can create custom maps, community profiles, and charts, with selected data also downloadable.
+Promotes food security by helping planners and policymakers identify strengths and gaps in their communities and by helping service providers and individuals and families to locate food-related resources.
+A collaboration between the University of Wisconsin–Madison School of Human Ecology, and UW Extension Institute for Health & Well-Being.

 Nongovernmental Organizations

-In addition to government sources of poverty-related statistics at sub-state levels, there are a number of such data resources from nongovernmental organizations that are available for public use, including those listed below.
+In addition to government sources of poverty-related statistics at sub-state levels, several other data resources from nongovernmental organizations are available for public use, including those listed below.

 Includes links to primary and secondary data sources, including U.S. macro and regional data sources, and information about finance and financial markets.

 County-, city-, and community-level indicators of children’s well-being, allowing users to create specific tables and graphs in many combinations and comparative formats.
-The site notes that the data were assembled through the national Kids Count Network, and the availability of particular indicators varies among states.
+The site notes that the data were assembled through the national Kids Count Network; availability of specific indicators varies among states.

 Resources indexed on the site cover an extensive range of research on child care and early education and related policies, bringing together original research, syntheses, fact sheets and briefs, datasets, instruments, and other research-related resources from the wide range of social science disciplines and professional fields that study early care and education.
-The resource results from a collaboration between the Interuniversity Consortium for Political and Social Research and National Center for Children in Poverty and the Department of Health and Human Services.
+A collaboration between the Interuniversity Consortium for Political and Social Research and National Center for Children in Poverty and the Department of Health and Human Services.

 General Social Survey Data Explorer